 Question Paper Pattern: Question paper has two parts.
-Part one has five questions out of which answer two questions (each 5 marks).
-Part two has one question (assembly with three views) and it is to be answered compulsorily (it carries 50 marks)
+Part I has five questions out of which student has to answer two questions (each 5 marks).
+Part II has one question (assembly with three views) and it is to be answered compulsorily (It carries 50 marks)